• Skip to primary navigation

 • understand how your team will benefit from living the teamwork behavioral examples

-• watch two videos about the model and how to present it
+• watch videos about the model and how to present it

 • read what others are saying about the model and the teamwork behaviors

-• learn how to create your team’s right behaviors by downloading and applying the steps mapped out in the Leader’s Guide.
+• learn how to create your team's right behaviors by downloading and applying the steps mapped out in the book.

 When and How Does Your Team Choose Your Right Teamwork Attitudes and Behaviors?